About the initiative

 In the video below, you will find out how the US-Ireland R&D partnership works first-hand.
 Researchers from Trinity College Dublin, Colorado State University and Queen’s University Belfast tell us about their experience.

-The National Institute of Food and Agriculture has published the 2020 Agriculture & Food Research Initiative (AFRI) Foundation Programme Request for Applications.
-The Department for Agriculture, Environment and Rural Affairs (DAERA) and the Department of Agriculture, Food and the Marine (DAFM) are extremely pleased to confirm that the funding collaboration with the National Institute of Food and Agriculture will continue, through the US-Ireland Research & Development partnership in Agriculture.
+The U.S. Department of Agriculture (USDA) has published the Agriculture and Food Research Initiative (AFRI) Foundational and Applied Science Program Request for Applications.
+The Department for Agriculture, Environment and Rural Affairs (DAERA) and the Department of Agriculture, Food and the Marine (DAFM) are pleased that the funding collaboration with USDA continues through the US-Ireland Research & Development Partnership.

-The Programme Priority Areas within the AFRI Foundation Programme RFA that are eligible for co-funding by DAERA and DAFM are:
+The Program Priority Areas within the AFRI RFA that are eligible for co-funding by DAERA and DAFM are:

 - Pests and Beneficial Species in Agricultural Production Systems;